What is a soul place and how do you know when you’re in one?

 Historically, people have understood that there are some places with which we have a spiritual connection.

 In Great Britain, one of the last European countries to become Christian under the Holy Roman Empire, the sacred sites of the native pagan tradition of druidism were gradually converted into churches.
-The sanctity of these spaces was granted by both the old and new traditions.
+Both the old and new traditions granted the sanctity of these spaces.

 There are 2450 ancient yew locations in the British Isles.
 All of them are protected by law.
 What is thought to be Europe’s oldest tree is a yew tree in a churchyard in Wales.
 It’s 60 ft. wide and it’s more than 5000 years old.